 - Such leaves of absence shall not be considered a break in service.

-- During periods of a declared national emergency, the Chancellor of the College has the option to provide supplemental pay or benefits for ACC employees called to active duty.
+- During a declared national emergency, the Chancellor of the College has the option to provide supplemental pay or benefits for ACC employees called to active duty.

 VII.
 Volunteer Firefighters’ and Emergency Medical Services Volunteers’ Leave